-Stepping into Scandal‘s sharp shoes tomorrow between the Season 13 debut of Grey’s Anatomy and How To Get Away With Murder‘s Season 3 opener, the Josh Berman and Allie Hagan penned Notorious is a clunky cable TV crossed with the law-themed show based on small screen frequenting attorney and celeb representing Mark Geragos and longtime Larry King producer Wendy Walker’s relationship.
+Stepping into Scandal‘s sharp shoes tomorrow between the Season 13 debut of Grey’s Anatomy and How to Get Away With Murder‘s Season 3 opener, the Josh Berman & Allie Hagan-penned Notorious is a clunky cable TV crossed with the law-themed show based on the relationship between small-screen-frequenting attorney and celeb-representing Mark Geragos and longtime Larry King producer Wendy Walker.
 Trust me, from what I’ve seen, it sounds much more interesting in theory than in execution.

-As for the latest series for the once Agent Carter star, Conviction finds Atwell as a disgraced and decadent former First Daughter given a Get-Out-Of-Jail-Free card if she takes over a team that, get ready for it, look into possible false convictions.
-The fact that the legally trained Hayes Morrison character now finds herself with a former First Lady of a mother with high office ambitions of her own adds a shot of the zeitgeist to the Liz Friedman and Liz Friedlander created series, but it’s soon dissipated.
-The fact is, from what I’ve seen, the 1600 Pennsylvania Avenue backstory serves more as an halting anchor than launch pad and the redemption tale never takes off.
-Which is a real shame, because Atwell is a star awaiting her star vehicle – sadly, Conviction doesn’t give her the necessary lift.
+As for the latest series for the former Agent Carter star, Conviction finds Atwell as a disgraced and decadent former First Daughter given a Get-Out-Of-Jail-Free card if she takes over a team that, get ready for it, looks into possible false convictions.
+The fact that the legally trained Hayes Morrison character now finds herself with a former First Lady of a mother with high-office ambitions of her own adds a shot of the zeitgeist to the series created by Liz Friedman and Liz Friedlander, but it’s soon dissipated.
+The fact is, from what I’ve seen, the 1600 Pennsylvania Ave. backstory serves more as an halting anchor than launch pad, and the redemption tale never takes off.
+Which is a real shame, because Atwell is a star awaiting her star vehicle — sadly, Conviction doesn’t give her the necessary lift.